 How It Works

 Most radiation fields are combinations of different kinds of radiation.
-The most significant are fast neutrons, thermal neutrons, primary gammas and secondary gammas.
+The radiations of most significance are fast neutrons, thermal neutrons, primary gammas and secondary gammas.
 Shieldwerx composite shielding materials are designed to attenuate these types of radiation.

 Fast Neutrons are most effectively shielded by hydrogen.
 Therefore, Shieldwerx composite shielding materials maximize the hydrogen content.
 Fast neutrons are slowed to thermal energies by collision with hydrogen atoms.
 Heavy metals such as lead, cadmium and iron also slow fast neutrons by inelastic scattering at the higher energies.

-Thermal neutrons are virtually eliminated by the presence of high thermal neutron cross-section materials such as boron, lithium, or cadmium.
+Thermal neutrons can be virtually eliminated by the presence of high thermal neutron cross-section materials such as boron, lithium, or cadmium.

 Primary Gamma Rays